lamayorga/Disaster_Response_Pipeline/README.md

 # Disaster Response Pipeline
-Analyzing disaster data from Figure Eight (acquired by [Appen](https://appen.com/) in 2019) to build a machine learning pipeline that categorizes these events with the goal of distributing messages to the appropriate disaster relief agencies
+Analyzing disaster data from Figure Eight (acquired by [Appen](https://appen.com/) in 2019) to build a machine learning pipeline that categorizes these events with the goal of distributing messages to the appropriate disaster relief agencies.

 ## Project Overview
 The code is designed to initiate a web app for emergency operators to exploit during a disaster response.
 The web app classifies messages (from news outlets, websites, social media) and sorts them into categories for redistribution to appropriate disaster relief agencies.